mencargo/speed/doc.md

 * `garbage.php`
 * `getIP.php`
 * `empty.php`

-You may also want to upload one of the examples to test it.
+* one of the examples

-Later we'll see how to use the test without PHP.
+Later we'll see how to use the test without PHP, and how to configure the telemetry if you want to use it.

 __Important:__ keep all the files together; all paths are relative to the js file

 ## Usage
+You can modify one of the examples or start from scratch.
+If you are just editing one of the example, skip to the "test parameters" section.

 To run the test, you need to do 3 things:

 * Create the worker